To improve your integration quality, refer to the following best practices.

 - Amounts in a payment request when surchargeAmount is not used:

-- Alipay+ passes paymentAmount, payToAmount, (and savingsAmount, if any) to Mobile Payment Partner.
+- Alipay+ passes paymentAmount, payToAmount, (and savingsAmount, if any) to Mobile Payment Provider.

 - The user sees payToAmount in the payment page as the payment amount, and pays in the amount and currency accordingly.

-- Mobile Payment Partner settles to Alipay+ by using payToAmount.
+- Mobile Payment Provider settles to Alipay+ by using payToAmount.

 Figure 4.
 Amounts in a payment